monstermuffin/mergerfs-cache-mover/README.md

 # mergerfs-cache-mover

-# 🎉 v1.0 released with Docker support! - v1.1 released with Apprise support! 🎉

-Python script for moving files on a cached disk to a backing mergerFS disk pool.
+Python script / Docker container for moving files.
+Used primarily for moves from a 'cached' location to a backing backing disk pool.

 This was created as part of [MANS.](https://github.com/monstermuffin/muffins-awesome-nas-stack/)

 ## How It Works
 The script operates by checking the disk usage of the defined 'cache' directory.
 If the usage is above the threshold percentage defined in the configuration file (`config.yml`), it will move the oldest files out to the backing storage location until the usage is below a defined target percentage.
-Empty directories are cleaned up after this operation.
+Empty directories are cleaned after this operation.

 The script uses a configuration file or environment variables in Docker to manage settings such as paths, thresholds, and system parameters.

-At runtime it will checks for other instances of itself to prevent multiple concurrent operations, in the event a move process is still occurring from a previous run either because you are using slow storage, running the script too regularly, or both.
+At runtime, a check for other instances of itself will prevent multiple concurrent operations.
+In the event a move process is still occurring from a previous run because you are using slow storage, running the script too regularly, or both, the script will not run.

 ## File Moving Process
-This script now uses Python's built-in file operations instead of rsync:
+This script uses the following Python file operations:

   - `shutil.copy2()`: Copies files while preserving metadata.
   - `os.chmod()`: Explicitly sets file permissions to match the source.